inquiry @ City-As-School

-CAS believes in giving students the agency to creatively solve a design problem & to follow an organic line of inquiry, based on engagement with their own experiences and their communities.
+We at CAS believe in giving students choice to identify a problem + follow a line of inquiry, based on their lived experiences to find a solution that will serve their communities.

 I am available to help CAS students to develop research questions, to fact check, synthesize, and cite sources for PBATs and LEAPs.

 —Sara Lissa Paulson (email@example.com)